 Releasing your pectoralis minor helps lift your posture so that your chest and shoulders can open and lengthen.

-Once again you can also use a Thera Cane to release this muscle.
+Once again you can also use a massage stick to release this muscle.

 2. Stretches for Impinged Shoulders

 Stretching helps the tissues in your shoulders heal from impingement by lowering inflammation, improving circulation and lengthening tight muscles.

 The main stretches you want to do are for your pec minors and the front of your shoulders, which together make up the worst area of tightness in shoulder impingement.